Introduction to HTTPS

 You can read more about Google’s advice on securing your site with HTTPS here: https://support.google.com/webmasters/answer/6073543

 Additionally the perceived rank position bonus in organic Google search results is considered to now become more significant from late 2017 into 2018, with various industry commentators saying it could be as much as 5% or even 10% uplift.
 Google have stated that this benefit will grow inline with adoption increases.

-Currently it’s estimated that less than 15% of small business like yours are running on HTTPS.
+Currently it’s estimated that less than 15% of small business are running on HTTPS.
 The good news I suppose amongst this then is that this is an opportunity to get ahead of your competition who will be slow to react to this industry pressure due to lack of awareness, cost and hassle.